phil3k3/flink-cep-dsl/readme.md

 on regular expression syntax and inspired by other Stream Processing frameworks such as Esper.

+Note that all expressions are case-insensitive.

 Currently the following features are supported:

-Note that all expressions are case-insenstiive

 ## Conditions